j4myang/j4myang/README.md

 An Information and Technology student at BulSU (2nd year)

 - 🍀 Likes to explore random stuff I suddenly find interesting
-- ❓ Solves problems and stopping halfway thru and forget abt it
+- ❓ Solves problems and stopping halfway thru and forgetting abt it
 - 🤡 Tackles out of my league projects and ponder over how I suck at programming

 ## 🔨 Languages, Tools